Permissionless-Software-Foundation/ipfs-coord/README.md

 - Circuit Relays for censorship resistance
 - Bitcoin Cash for end-to-end encryption and payments.

-This library will automatically track peers, connect to them through circuit-relays, and end-to-end encrypt all communication with each node.
+This library will automatically track peers, connects to them through circuit-relays, and end-to-end encrypts all communication with each node.

 Here are some use cases where IPFS node coordination is needed:
 - e2e encrypted chat